Skip to content

 Why Choose the File Abuse Lawsuit Team for Your Snapchat Lawsuit

-FileAbuseLawsuit.com exists for one reason: to help survivors of sexual abuse and their families hold powerful institutions accountable.
+FileAbuseLawsuit.com exists for one reason: to help survivors of sexual abuse and their families hold powerful institutions and technology companies accountable.

 Our team is led by Dolman Law Group, a nationally recognized personal injury and abuse litigation firm with: